Urea Nitrogen Clearance (Urine)

 How is this test done?

-This test requires a 24-hour urine sample.
-For this sample, you must collect all the urine you make for 24 hours.
-Empty your bladder completely first thing in the morning without collecting it and note the time.
-Then collect your urine every time you go to the bathroom for the next 24 hours.
+This test needs a 24-hour urine sample.
+For this sample, you must collect all of your urine for 24 hours.
+Empty your bladder completely first in the morning without collecting it.
+Note the time.
+Then collect your urine every time you go to the bathroom over the next 24 hours.
+You will collect it in a container that your healthcare provider or the lab gives you.

 Does this test pose any risks?